proprefenetre/sumerian/assignment_2.md

 ### Participant number

-Participant number can be expressed using partial CV reduplication, e.g. in (\ref{ito1}) the reduplication of the stem signals that several dogs were involved in the biting, in contrast to (\ref{ito2}).
+Participant number can be expressed using partial CV reduplication, e.g. in (\ref{ito1}) the reduplication of the stem signals that several dogs were involved in the biting, in contrast to (\ref{ito2}) (all following examples are taken from [@crev06]).

 \begin{exe}
     \ex\label{ito1}